 - EA National Assessment of Flood and Coastal Erosion Risk, England

-Working with our MCCIP partners and other collaborators, COCO will help bridge the gap between science and people by translating climate hazards research into accessible outputs with coastal community groups in mind.
+Working with our MCCIP partners and other collaborators, COCO is helping bridge the gap between science and people by translating climate hazards research into accessible outputs, with coastal community groups in mind.